GMOD/jbrowse/docs/site/faq.md

 Try and make sure the chromosome names from your evidence tracks match the chromosome names from the reference genome fasta.

+### Uncaught (in promise) Error: problem decompressing block: incorrect gzip header check

+This message is commonly caused by a tabix file being out of sync with the index.
+Regenerating the index file may help.

 ### My BigWig file is producing an error related to DataView or jDataView

 Examples of error messages